 - 2. Ingress to and egress from the site which involves locally controlled roads shall be such that vehicles associated with the operation can enter and exit safely without undue disturbance to adjacent land uses. - 3.
 The routing of mineral transport vehicles over locally controlled roads shall cause as little damage as practicable to the road surface and create as little disturbance as is possible to adjacent land uses. - 4.
 The Town has the authority to enforce New York State Department of Environmental Conservation (DEC) requirements as they pertain to setbacks from property boundaries and public rights-of-way; natural and man-made barriers to restrict access if required, dust control, hours of operation, and other DEC conditional requirements. - 5.
-The Town has the authority to enforce New York State Department of Environmental Conservation requirements as they pertain to reclamation.

-C. Gasoline Stations

-- A gasoline station lot and/or fuel storage tank shall not be located within five hundred (500) feet of any municipal water wells or other municipal water supply source.
+The Town has the authority to enforce New York State Department of Environmental Conservation requirements as they pertain to reclamation. - C. Gasoline Stations - 1.
+A gasoline station lot and/or fuel storage tank shall not be located within five hundred (500) feet of any municipal water wells or other municipal water supply source.
 All fuel storage tanks shall comply with all federal and state regulations and documentation must be provided to show compliance. - 2.
 No gasoline or oil pump, no oiling or greasing mechanism and no other storage or service appliance installed in conjunction with any gasoline station or public garage shall be within twenty-five (25) feet from any curb line and fifty (50) feet from any property line. - 3.
 Entrance and exit driveways shall have an unrestricted width of not less than eighteen (18) feet nor more than thirty (30) feet, nor be located closer than ten (10) feet to any side or rear lot line. - 4.
 No entrance or exit driveway or parking space shall be so located as to require the backing of any vehicle into a public right-of-way. - 5.
 No access drive shall be within two hundred (200) feet of and on the same side of the street as a school, public library, theater, church or place or worship, or other public gathering place, park, playground or fire station designed for occupancy by more than fifty (50) persons, unless a street with a right-of-way of not less than fifty (50) feet lies between such gasoline station and such building or use; - 6.
-All major repair work, storage of materials, supplies, and parts shall be located within a structure completely enclosed on all sides, not to be construed as meaning that the doors on any repair shop must be kept closed at all times.
+All major repair work, storage of materials, supplies, and parts shall be located within a structure completely enclosed on all sides, not to be construed as meaning that the doors on any repair shop must be kept closed at all times. - D. Composting Facilities - 1.
+Terms used in this Article but not defined have the meanings provided in 6 NYCRR 360-1.2 and 360-5.2.